Benefit Related Training Needs Analysis

 Your job is to engage with the stakeholder and understand what isn’t going to plan on the scorecard and what the consequences of this are.
 I have seen many scorecards and some are good and some are … not and often even on the good ones I will see KPI’s (Key Performance Indicators) that are of dubious economic value, but somebody wants them measured.
 Be certain that you ask the question to establish the importance and economic relevance of each and every KPI that looks to be performing poorly.
 After all, nobody is going to thank you for working all year to improve a KPI that has little economic impact on the business.
 Pick winners!

 Once you have agreed with your functional stakeholders what KPI’s really matter and which ones are currently off-target, then you can set about establishing employee knowledge in these specific areas.
 It should be noted that for whatever reason previous training related to these specific areas might be light or even non existent and this may indeed be the driver of poor performance.
+Sales Performance Management may well be a key issue amongst other business metrics.

 If you repeat this process with your key functional stakeholders then you will have a benefit related training needs analysis.
 Where you can prove that gaps exists then you know that filling these gaps with appropriate training that becomes learned, will improve the employee’s performance relative to those pre-identified critical KPI’s.